-Regardless of how you send an email response to a vacationer, you will be able to include attachments such a lease.
+Regardless of how you send an email response to a vacationer, you are able to include attachments such as a lease.

-At present, we are tracking only Response Rates, i.e., whether or not you respond to your inquiries.
-But in the future, we will also be tracking Response Times.
-Here are some other enhancements we plan to add:
+Initially, we tracked only Response Rates, i.e., whether or not you responded to your inquiries.
+But now, we also:

-- Automatically generating reminder emails from us if you haven’t responded to an inquiry within a certain time frame – or haven’t let us know that you have.
+- Generate reminder emails if you haven’t responded to an inquiry within a certain time frame – or haven’t let us know that you have.

-- Including Response Rates and Times on the Listing Quality Audit, which is visible to your eyes only from your Homeowner Center.
+- Include Response Rates and Times on the Listing Quality Audit, which is visible to your eyes only from your Homeowner Center.

-- Including Response Rates and Times on your listing for vacationers to see.
+- Include Response Rates and Times on your listing for vacationers to see.

-- Including Response Rates and Times in a listing ranking process to reward listings with high rates.
+- Include Response Rates and Times in a listing ranking process to reward listings with high rates.